-Fiscal year ended December 31, 2021
+Fiscal year ended December 31, 2022

-To the Shareholders,
+To the shareholders,

-In our capacity as statutory auditor of your company (hereinafter "entity"), designated as an independent third party ("third party"), accredited by Cofrac under number 3-1048 (Cofrac Inspection Accreditation, no. 3-1048, scope available at www.cofrac.fr) and in the process of adapting our management system in line with changes in the terms of our accreditation decided by Cofrac (change from ISO 17020 to ISO 17029), we conducted work to formulate a reasoned opinion expressing a conclusion of moderate assurance on the historical information (recorded or extrapolated) provided in the consolidated extra-financial performance declaration prepared in accordance with the entity's procedures (hereinafter referred to as the "Standards") for the year ended December 31, 2021 (hereinafter the "Information" and the "Declaration"), presented in the Group management report in accordance with the legal and regulatory provisions of Articles L.225-102-1, R. 225-105 and R. 225-105-1 of the French Commercial Code.
+In our capacity as independent third party ("third party") for Infotel SA (hereafter the "entity"), accredited by Cofrac under number 3-1886 rev. 0 (Cofrac Inspection Accreditation, no. 3-1048, scope available at www.cofrac.fr), we conducted work to formulate a reasoned opinion expressing a conclusion of moderate assurance on the historical information (recorded or extrapolated) provided in the consolidated extra-financial performance declaration prepared in accordance with the entity's procedures (hereinafter referred to as the "Standards") for the year ended December 31, 2022 (hereinafter the "Information" and the "Declaration"), presented in the Group management report in accordance with the legal and regulatory provisions of Articles L.225-102-1, R.225-105 and R.225-105-1 of the French Commercial Code.